 You can add a VMkernel network adapter (NIC) on a VMware vSphere® Standard Edition™ switch to provide network connectivity for hosts.
 The VMkernel NIC also handles the system traffic for VMware vSphere® vMotion®, IP storage, Fault Tolerance, logging, vSAN, and so on.

-- Right-click Networking in the VMware Host Client inventory and click Add VMkernel NICs.
+- Right-click Networking in the VMware Host Client inventory and click Add VMkernel NIC.

-- On the Add new VMkernel interface page, configure the settings for the VMkernel adapter.
+- In the Add VMkernel NIC dialog box, configure the settings for the VMkernel adapter.

-Adding a new VMkernel NIC also adds a new port group.
+Adding a VMkernel NIC also adds a port group.
 Specify a name for that port group.

 Enter a VLAN ID to determine the VLAN for the network traffic of the VMkernel adapter to use.

 Select IPv4, IPv6, or both.Note: The IPv6 option does not appear on hosts that do not have IPv6 enabled.

 - Select a virtual switch from the drop-down menu.

 - (Optional) Expand the IPv4 settings section to select an option for obtaining IP addresses.

 Option Description Use DHCP to obtain IP settings